VarshiniiiiBM/CSPM_Project/meeting_minutes.md

 * Use of FEMM was discussed.
 * Possibility of using an LCR meter was also discussed.
 * Professor inquired about expected accuracy of the measurements; suggested that an accuracy of ±20% is acceptable.
-* Professor emphasized the need to consider the permeability of the marble in calculations.
+* Professor emphasized that the marble's permeability will have a significant influence on the inductance (increase of inductance by 20...50%, maybe even more).
+So it does not make sense to calculate an "accurate" value for inductance without considering the marble.
+Consequence: A rough estimate of the inductance is sufficient.
+Basic inductance estimation formulas (e.g. https://en.wikipedia.org/wiki/Solenoid or https://de.wikipedia.org/wiki/Zylinderspule ) can be used.

 2. 3D Printing and Accelerator Design

 * Professor reiterated the goal: to develop an efficient accelerator, not just focus on the tube design.
+Tasks that must be completed to pass the project are listed in the pdf "Marble Accelerator Project" (p.3 "Tasks") which was presented in the Kickoff-Meeting and uploaded to Moodle at the beginning of the project in april.
 * Advised to begin prototyping the accelerator.
 * The current 3D modular design presented is having 75 to 85% success rate.